agmscode/agms_ruby/README.md

 ## Documentation and Usage

-Full documenation for the AGMS Ruby library can be found at [OnlinePaymentProcessing.com/docs/ruby](http://onlinepaymentprocessing.com/docs/ruby).
+Full documenation for the AGMS Ruby library can be found at [Online Payment Processing](http://onlinepaymentprocessing.com/docs/ruby).

 Examples on how the AGMS Ruby library can be used are found as part of this package in: